13 Simple Things that Surprise First-Time Cruisers

 If you are booked in an interior cabin, then take our advice: pack a nightlight.
 You’ll be amazed at how dark these cabins can get.
 Remember that interior rooms don’t have any windows.
 If the lights are turned off, once you shut the cabin door there is no source of illumination.
 The room will be pitch black, except for maybe a small spot of light through the peephole in the door.

 A small nightlight is a smart idea to give a little light in the room should you need to get up in the middle of the night.
-The only other alternative is to turn on the room light or the bedside lamp, which will light up the entire cabin, disturbing anyone else who might be in the room.
+The only other alternative is to turn on the bathroom light and keep the door shut so that only a little light shines through.

 How Cold It Can Get at Night